MichaelSpencer1995/3d-Engine/README.md

 # 3D Engine #

-3D Rendering Software I am developing in Typescript to run in the browser, for learning and for fun!
+3D Rendering Software I am developing with Typescript to run in the browser, for learning and for fun!

-## Browser Usage ##
+## Usage ##

 Import the UMD build: